-The Company recorded invested assets of \$17.5 billion at December 31, 2020 on its consolidated statement of financial position which are both (a) measured at fair value and (b) subject to a valuation estimate that includes significant non-observable market inputs.
+The Company recorded invested assets of \$17.8 billion at December 31, 2021 on its consolidated statement of financial position which are both (a) measured at fair value and (b) subject to a valuation estimate that includes significant non-observable market inputs.
 These invested assets are classified as level 3 within the Company's hierarchy of fair value measurements and include real estate, timber and agriculture, high estimation uncertainty bonds, and private equities which are valued using internal models.
-There is increased measurement uncertainty associated with these invested assets due to market disruption associated with COVID-19.
+There is increased measurement uncertainty in determining the fair value of these invested assets due to the impact of COVID-19 and the associated economic environment.
 These assets are valued based on internal models or third-party pricing sources that incorporate assumptions with a high-level of subjectivity.
 Examples of such assumptions include interest rates, yield curves, credit ratings and related spreads, expected future cash flows and transaction prices of comparable assets.
 Disclosures on this matter are found in Note 1 'Nature of Operations and Significant Accounting Policies' and Note 3 'Invested Assets and Investment Income' of the consolidated financial statements.